ps-tuebingen-courses/pl1-lecture-notes/src/22-modular-interpreters/modular-interpreters.md

 # A Monad Library

-A Monad library in Scala.
+We define a Monad library in Scala.
 Monad libraries like in scalaz and cats (for Scala) or the Haskell standard library look similar.

 ```scala mdoc
 trait Monad {